Yankee Volleyball Association

 Team uniforms do not need to be matching in color or design.
 Numbers cannot be taped on, but may be written on with an indelible marker.
 Numbers must at least 4" on the front and 6" on the back.
+Placement of numbers does not need to be centered on the front and back, but needs to be clearly identifiable while contrasting in brightness and color with the jersey by the use of either a contrasting border around the number or the number itself contrasting.
 If a libero is being used, the libero's shirt must be contrasting to the other team members' uniforms and legality of the libero's uniforms is at the sole discretion of the head referee.
 Long pants are allowed in Yankee tournaments.

 Teams may use their time outs in order to obtain legal uniforms or use a ghost player if the other 5 players on the court have a legal uniform however, if a ghost player is subbed in, that player may not re-enter until the next set.
 Teams also may choose to play the round robin or pool play with illegal uniforms (provided all shirts have some sort of unique number), in which case they will be disqualified from the playoffs.

 For USAV Tournaments, teams wearing uniforms not conforming to USAV regulations will be assessed a 6 point penalty at the beginning of each set until the regulation is met to the satisfaction of the referee.
 USAV tournaments other than regionals may be designated to allow Yankee uniform rules.